Sig Engineering - Part 1 - Solana's Gossip Protocol

 These PushMessage(s) are then sent to all the nodes in the local node's ActiveSet.

-Data Structures: Active Set
+The Active Set

 A node's ActiveSet is a list of nodes in the gossip network with a shred version equal to the local nodes (i.e., a variable used to track hard-forks), with valid gossip ports, and other details.
-The ActiveSet is a key part of the PlumTree algorithm, which enables data to be propagated in a tree-like structure instead of a full broadcast.

 The ActiveSet is periodically re-sampled to reduce the chance of eclipse attacks.

-Solana-Labs' Active Set
+Agave's Active Set

-For completeness, the solana-labs client's active set implementation is also worth discussing.
 Their PushActiveSet contains multiple PushActiveSetEntry structs where each entry corresponds to a different probability distribution over possible nodes to be included in the active set.

 The entries distribution is ordered by decreasing entropy over stake weight.
 Entries at the start of the list (with a low index - e.g., 0, 1) are a uniform distribution over the possible nodes (with high entropy) and entries at the end of the list (with a large index - e.g., 24, 25) have a distribution weighted strongly by a node's stake amount (with low entropy).